List of characters in The Loud House franchise: Leni Loud

-Leni L. Loud (voiced by Liliana Mumy, portrayed by Dora Dolphin in A Loud House Christmas, Eva Carlton in The Really Loud House) is the 16-year-old (17-year-old season 5 onward and The Really Loud House) second child of the Loud family.
+Leni L. Loud (voiced by Liliana Mumy, portrayed by Dora Dolphin in A Loud House Christmas, Eva Carlton in The Really Loud House and A Really Haunted Loud House) is the 16-year-old (17-year-old from season 5 onward and live-action media) the second child of the Loud family.
 Leni is named after the character Lennie Small, a mentally-challenged but compassionate, curious, and physically strong companion of George Milton in John Steinbeck's novella Of Mice and Men.
-Leni and her older sister Lori are roommates until Lori attends Fairway University as of "Schooled!".
+Leni and her older sister Lori are roommates.
+Lori attends and visits Fairway University as of "Schooled!".
 Leni wears a seafoam green dress, red hoop earrings, white sandals with seafoam green bows (these were replaced with white boots in the live-action media), and white sunglasses on her head.
 She often goes shopping at the Royal Woods Mall.
 She has a fear of spiders that is referenced in multiple episodes, most notably "Along Came a Sister".
 Along with Luna, Leni has the best older sister relationship with Lincoln.
 Leni occasionally fights with Lori over things such as clothes.
-Leni was hired to fold clothes at Reininger's Department Store at the Royal Woods Mall.
-She frequently tends to be absent-minded, which requires her siblings correct her on things she misunderstood about.
-She didn't have a driver's license or know how to drive Vanzilla in "Driving Miss Hazy", but Lana's "Listen Out Loud" podcast reveals that she is now able to drive, although she hasn't in any actual episodes due to a lack of confidence during the actual exam.
-Leni is a junior at Royal Woods High School for the first four seasons and attends school with her sisters Lori, Luna, and Luan.
+Leni was hired to fold clothes at Reininger's Department Store in the Royal Woods Mall.
+She frequently tends to be absent-minded, which requires her siblings to correct her on things she misunderstands.
+She didn't have a driver's license or know how to drive Vanzilla in "Driving Miss Hazy", but Lana's Listen Out Loud podcast reveals that she is now able to drive, although she hasn't in any actual episodes due to a lack of confidence during the actual exam.
+Leni is a junior at Royal Woods High School for the first four seasons and attends school with her sisters Lori, Luna and Luan.
 As of "Schooled!", Leni becomes the oldest sibling in the house while Lori is away at Fairway University, is a senior, and attends school with Luna and Luan.
 As of "Driver's Dread", Leni eventually becomes successful in driving and got her driver's license.
+Throughout the series, Leni has had numerous crushes on boys, eventually settling on one named Gavin in "Food Courting"; in The Really Loud House, her boyfriend is a boy named Chase.